cycleplatform/docs-portal/docs/reference/containers/deployment-strategies.md

 Requires at least 2 servers in different data centers and 2 instances minimum.
 :::

+### Function

+The function deployment strategy is the only deployment strategy that has an impact on how the container is managed by the platform.
+For more information visit the [functions](/reference/containers/functions) page.

 ### First Available

 Cycle will deploy instances to whichever server acknowledges the request first.